 Employers will not be inclined to force staff to return on-premise and precautionary measures will have to be taken to ensure the physical wellbeing of staff (masks, hand sanitiser, Perspex dividers) until this health risk has receded.
 Another major safety consideration is the potential for a second or more waves of the virus.
-Heeding the warnings of health experts and scientists, 77% of large US companies (i.e. those with more than 1,000 employees) are incorporating this potential scenario into their return-to-workplace strategies.
-Businesses must also be mindful of the psychological impacts that months of isolation may have had on their workers.
+Heeding the warnings of health experts

+"All businesses should have some degree of skills mapping and forecasting capability to understand and anticipate the organisation's human capital requirements." and scientists, 77% of large US companies (i.e. those with more than 1,000 employees) are incorporating this potential scenario into their return-to-workplace strategies.7 Businesses must also be mindful of the psychological impacts that months of isolation may have had on their workers.
 The bottom line is that without a healthy staff, the operations of an organisation can be seriously impaired.
 And companies that do not take sufficient care of their people may struggle to retain talent over the long run.